telerik/xaml-docs/controls/radtaskboard/getting-started.md

 > * Binding to a __CollectionView__ collection with predifined groups.
 > For the purpose of this tutorial we are going to use the first one.
 The other approaches and more complex one can be found in the __Populating With Data__ section.

 First, we can go ahead and create our ViewModel with some tasks.
-The control API provides build-in __TaskBoardCardModel__ model class which exposes most needed properties to start organizing your tasks.
+The control API provides a built-in __TaskBoardCardModel__ model class which exposes the most needed properties to start organizing your tasks.

 #### __[C#] Example 1: Defining ViewModel
 {{region csharp-radtaskboard-getting-started-1}}